DataDog/datadog-static-analyzer-circleci-orb/README.md

 ## Environment Variables

-These environments should be set in the [CircleCI Project Settings](https://circleci.com/docs/set-environment-variable/#set-an-environment-variable-in-a-project) page.
+These environment variables should be set in the [CircleCI Project Settings](https://circleci.com/docs/set-environment-variable/#set-an-environment-variable-in-a-project) page.

 | Name         | Description                                                                                                                | Required | Default         |
 |--------------|----------------------------------------------------------------------------------------------------------------------------|----------|-----------------|